intel/hexl/README.md

 **Note**, enabling `CMAKE_BUILD_TYPE=Debug` will result in a significant runtime overhead.

-To enable verbose logging for the benchmarks or unit-tests, add the log level as a command-line argument, e.g. `--v=9` flag.
+To enable verbose logging for the benchmarks or unit-tests in a Debug build, add the log level as a command-line argument, e.g. `build/benchmark/bench_hexl --v=9`.
 See [easyloggingpp's documentation](https://github.com/amrayn/easyloggingpp#application-arguments) for more details.

 ## Threading
 Intel HEXL is single-threaded and thread-safe.